|Position:||Assistant Coach - Tight Ends|

 Beckton coached the wide receivers after leading the UCF defensive backs from 2009 to 2011.
 The Knights ranked in the top 25 nationally in passing defense in 2011 when cornerback Josh Robinson was a first-team all-conference selection before being selected in the third round of the 2011 NFL Draft.
 In 2010, UCF won 11 games, a Conference USA title and produced the program’s first bowl win and the school’s first national ranking.
 Two of Beckton’s defensive backs were first-team all-conference selections that season.
 In 2009, he guided Robinson to freshman All-America honors and helped converted quarterback Michael Greco earn an NFL free agent contract after just one year as a safety.

 Beckton also coached the wide receivers at his alma mater for eight seasons from 1996 to 2003 in his first full-time collegiate coaching position.
 During that time he coached a slew of top wideouts, including three who went on to NFL careers.
 His most high-profile pupil was Brandon Marshall, who caught 74 passes for 1,195 yards in 2005 before being selected in the fourth round of the 2006 NFL Draft.
-Marshall has played 12 seasons in the NFL and is a six-time Pro Bowler who has amassed more 950 catches and 12,000 receiving yards.
+Marshall played 13 seasons in the NFL and was a six-time Pro Bowler who has amassed 970 catches and 12,351 receiving yards.
 Beckton also received his start in the coaching profession as an offensive graduate assistant at UCF in 1992 and 1993.

 MAINLAND (FLA.)
 HIGH SCHOOL: Beckton also boasts experience in the prep ranks, as he was an assistant coach for Mainland (Fla.)
 High School from 1993 to 1996, where he also taught history.
 He helped Mainland to a pair of state championships and also worked with the basketball team, where he coached future NBA star Vince Carter.